ptigas/bibpy/README.md

 ---
 Bibpy is a (yet another) BibTex file parser in python.

-What's the difference with other parsers ?
+What's  different ?
 ---
-It doesn't depend on libraries like pyparser etc. It's small and fast.
-Also, sometimes it recovers from common errors.
+It does not depend on libraries like pyparser etc. It's small and fast.
+Also, *sometimes* it recovers from common errors.

-What language does it parse ?
+What grammar is parsing ?
 ---
 The BNF it parse is based on http://tex.stackexchange.com/questions/16490/the-gold-standard-in-bibtex-databases/16492#16492